 Obey the customs and laws, respect traditions and local dress codes.
 Always ask before taking photographs of locals, police, soldiers or military buildings.

 Do not buy or use illegal drugs while abroad, penalties and prison terms can be quite severe.
 Always pack your own bags and never leave your bag unattended.
 Respect local alcohol laws and finally drink sensibly.

-In case of an emergency – Ensure you take note of the travel insurance medical assistance number and local embassy number should you need to contact them in the event of an emergency.
+In case of an emergency – Ensure you take note of the travel insurance medical assistance number and local embassy number should you need to contact them.
 First thing to do in an emergency is to contact your travel insurance company and then your family or friends to let them know the situation.
-If you wish to contact the Irish Embassy or the Department of Foreign affairs, you should be able to find these contact details online, so take a note of them before you travel.
+If you wish to contact the Irish Embassy or the Department of Foreign affairs, you should be able to find contact details online, take a note of them before you travel.
 Department of Foreign affairs telephone number is 01 408 2000 or 00353 1 408 2000 from outside Ireland.